 This article on The Student Room has tips on using past papers to ace your exams.

 Approach subjects differentlyHave a varied approach, as certain study methods will suit some subjects better than others.
 This might depend on how intense the material is, how it will be assessed or simply how you best retain everything.

 For example, the following methods might work for you:

 - jingles or rhymes for phrases you'll have to speak in a French oral exam

 - pictures to identify parts of the human body in biology.

 These three popular apps can help you structure and plan your revision schedule.
-They offer study timetable templates to start from, plus a whole host of other nifty features.
+They offer study timetable templates to start from, along with other features to help you stay focused.

 My Study Life: an app to use throughout the year, not just during your revision period.
 Track homework and assignments, and organise your daily and weekly schedule.
 Everything is stored in the Cloud for easy access on multiple devices.
 Available on: Play Store, iTunes